michaeltconnelly/academic-kickstart/content/authors/admin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Researchers
-- Visitors
+[]
 ---

-Michael T. Connelly is a Ph.D. candidate in the Cnidarian Immunity Laboratory () of Dr. Nikki Traylor-Knowles at the University of Miami Rosenstiel School of Marine and Atmospheric Science.
+Michael T. Connelly is a Ph.D. candidate in the Cnidarian Immunity Laboratory at the University of Miami's Rosenstiel School of Marine and Atmospheric Science.